MCapallera/PatternRecognition_JungleSpeed/README.md

 items=crop,featureSelection,train,validate

 ```
-@items you can define the jobs in the corresponding order where they should be executed you need to use the config names of the jobs
+`items` you can define the jobs in the corresponding order where they should be executed you need to use the config names of the jobs
 ####job
 every job is prefixed by `job_` followed by his name/key.
 If you don't define the property `type`, the fallback job `ImagePreProcessing` is taken
 ````buildoutcfg